deepakjois/website/source/code.markdown

 [hs-twitterarchiver]: http://github.com/deepakjois/hs-twitterarchiver/tree/master

 ### Patches to yst
-[yst] is the static web page creator that powers this site.
+[yst] is the static web page creator that used to power this site.
 I contributed some patches to it ([1][patch1],[2][patch2],[3][patch3]).

 [yst]: http://github.com/jgm/yst/